EhrmannS/geometr/README.md

 with a feature ID (`fid`) that relates it to a feature (and its attributes) and each feature is stored with a group ID (`gid`) that relates it to a group (and its attributes).
-Eventually this results in a tidier data-structure with easier access than `Spatial*` or `sf` objects and with higher versatility.
+Eventually this results in a tidier data-structure with easier access than `sp` or `sf` objects and with higher versatility.

 ``` r
 # when using the group = TRUE argument, the attributes of MULTI*-feature are